⚡ HVAC · Salt Lake City, UT

 Prices estimated using the NailThePrice Local Cost Model™ — national averages adjusted for Salt Lake City's labor rates, cost of living, and material pricing.

-How Much Does Each Part of Furnace installation Cost?
+How Much Does Each Part of Furnace Installation Cost?

 The cost to install a furnace in Salt Lake City ranges from $2,550 to $8,170, with most homeowners paying around $4,590.
 Your actual cost depends on several factors specific to your home and the Salt Lake City market.